connorgillespie/Seeker/README.md

 ## About
 Seeker was designed to help users find files with ease.
 After constantly losing files, I finally decided to create a simple, efficent script to help releviate the issue.

-## Operating Systems
-Seeker currently strictly supports both Linux and Windows based operating systems.
-Seeker may possibly work on other operating systems, but it has not been verified.

 ## Installation
-### Packages
-All packages used by Seeker are installed by default with Python 3.

 ### Windows
 1. Download the zip from github [https://github.com/connorgillespie/Seeker/archive/main.zip](here).
 2. Unzip the files using 7zip or Winrar.